 and retain their natural properties.

-Sustainable therefore means not only "eco" but "durably beautiful."
+Sustainability therefore means not only "eco" but "lasting beauty."
 A Non-Superwash jacket ages gracefully – it becomes softer, shapes itself to you, and over time tells your story.

 Frequently Asked Questions (FAQ)